How to Choose a Strong Trademark for Your Business

 Descriptive trademarks are a step ahead of generic marks because they focus on the quality and characteristics of the goods and services.
 For example, the term “delicious and sweet” could be a descriptive mark for a business selling cakes.

 You can improve a descriptive mark through substantial advertising, which shows that the mark is closely associated with your business.
-This strategy can also help provide your business with better protection and a higher chance of approval, but will likely require a significant length of time that the mark is in use.
+This strategy can also help provide your business with better protection and a higher chance of approval, but will likely require a significant length of time for the mark to be in use.

 Suggestive